-Behind active traders, there is arguably no client more valuable to an online broker than an options trader.
-Options trades offer much higher profit margins for brokers than stock trades, and as a result, competition is fierce in attracting these clients.
+Next to active traders, there is arguably no client more valuable to an online broker than an options trader.
+Options trades offer much higher profit margins for brokers than stock trades, and, as a result, competition is fierce in attracting these clients.
 This type of market atmosphere is great for investors because with healthy competition comes innovation and competitive pricing.

 Keeping the spotlight on high-octane platforms and tools for options traders, TD Ameritrade’s thinkorswim and TradeStation cannot be left out.
-Strategy Roller from thinkorswim allows clients to create custom rules and roll their existing option positions automatically.
-The number of settings and depth of customization available is impressive to say the least, and something we’ve grown to expect from thinkorswim.
-Not to be outdone, TradeStation’s OptionsStation tool makes analyzing potential trades a breeze, even going as far as including 3D P&L charts.
+Strategy Roller from thinkorswim allows clients to create custom rules and roll their existing options positions automatically.
+The number of settings and depth of customization available is impressive, and something we’ve grown to expect from thinkorswim.
+Not to be outdone, TradeStation’s OptionsStation tool makes analyzing potential trades a breeze, and even goes as far as including 3D P&L charts.
 Investors note, however: Popcorn and 3D glasses are not required, and while visually appealing, we did not see any distinct advantage over the traditional 2D P&L chart.